ITGY-Berlin/workshop-api/README.md

 # workshop-api
-dummy restful api for workshops
+dummy restful api for workshops, the content will be stored in memory